-Miscellaneous fun comments All the shadow boxing is over now.
+Miscellaneous fun comments All the shadowboxing is over now.
 (PL) And so, the first pedal has been turned in anger.
-(PL) The peleton does not attack those who stop for natural reasons.
+(PL) The peloton does not attack those who stop for natural reasons.
 Where does he fill it up with petrol?
 Because he just doesn't run out of energy!
 The race doesn't think like commentators do!
 (PL on a strategy that was opposite of what they had predicted) The TDF is not the best place to come for a health retreat.
 (PS) Today they have been in the furnace.
 Like riding through Africa.
 When they're in the furnace these boys make their own wind.
-(PL) It's all gone a little pear-shaped (PL - British expression describing when something isn't going well).
-They've been thrown a bone... and it's a meaty bone.
-(PL) They've got to avoid the road furniture on those roundabouts (PL on the challenges of negotiating roundabouts and turns in towns and cities.
-The "road furniture" is the signs and poles along the road and in the medians that they sometimes hit).
-And look at that, it's as though someone dropped a bomb in the field."
+(PL) It's all gone a little pear-shaped (PL; British expression describing when something isn't going well) They've got to avoid the road furniture on those roundabouts (PL on the challenges of negotiating roundabouts and turns in towns and cities; the "road furniture" is the signs and poles along the road and in the medians that they sometimes hit) And look at that, it's as though someone dropped a bomb in the field.
 To wear the yellow jersey is to mingle with the gods of cycling.
-And the heads of state have come to the fore...
-(PL Heads of State refer to the GC contenders, the team leaders.)
-Dancing to a tune few in this group have ever heard before, the lead grew quickly to 3 minutes in as many miles.
+And the Heads of State have come to the fore...
+(PL; Heads of State refer to the GC contenders, the team leaders) Dancing to a tune few in this group have ever heard before, the lead grew quickly to 3 minutes in as many miles.
 He's dancing on the pedals in an immodest way!
-(PL, on a victory by Dag-Otto Lauritzen) They said this Tour was too short, they said this Tour was too easy <<dramatic pause>> THEY....were wrong!!
-(PL) Ooh and it's Fondriest-with his legs on!
+(PL, on a victory by Dag Otto Lauritzen) They said this Tour was too short, they said this Tour was too easy <</dramatic pause>> THEY...were wrong!!
+(PL) Ooh, and it's Fondriest-with his legs on!
 (PL) Oh, now that was a crazy fall, that was a crazy fall.

-With a just a few turns of the pedal, Jalabert has done in seconds what most riders have tried to do all day! ('94 worlds) ...it's rather like holding back the flood with a little finger.
-The fox is in the hen house now.
+With a just a few turns of the pedal, Jalabert has done in seconds what most riders have tried to do all day!
+(1994 Worlds) ... it's rather like holding back the flood with a little finger.
+The fox is in the henhouse now.